opensecuritycontroller/community/designs/containers/workload-discovery/workload-discovery.md

 As mentioned in the Constraints section, the connectivity with Kubernetes will be done through `http` and without user credentials (unauthenticated).
 > Note: Currently, the OSC Virtualization Connector does require the user name to be passed in the `providerUser` field though.
 This field will continue to be required however its value will not be used.

-The inputs needed to connect with the Kubernetes API service will be: the **ip address** of the service endpoint, provided in the Kubernetes virtualization connector; and **port**, harcoded to 8080.
+The inputs needed to connect with the Kubernetes API service will be: the **ip address** of the service endpoint, provided in the Kubernetes virtualization connector; and **port**, hardcoded to 8080.
 > Note: Support to other ports can be added in the future by adding a new field in the `providerAttributes` map: `providerPort`.

 #### K8s Targeted APIs